// .knowledge 3.4.0 · Apache-2.0

 03

-Documentation, module cards, decisions, and handoffs decay at different speeds.
+Documentation, module summaries, decisions, and handoffs age at different speeds.

 04